13 Real Haunted Houses From All Over The United States (Video)

 Biltmore: Asheville, North Carolina

 George Washington Vanderbilt II built this stately vacation home in the 1800s.
 Since then, it has gained a reputation for being one of the most haunted places in the state and the country.

 While nothing completely nefarious seems to have happened on the estate, the home’s former owners seem to remain very active, even in the afterlife.
 After Vanderbilt died in 1914, his estate passed on to his children, who decided to open the home up to the public.
 That’s when the activity apparently began.

 Visitors have claimed to hear a woman’s voice, possibly Vanderbilt’s wife, Edith, calling his name as well as some ghostly apparitions.
 The estate also features a number of hidden doors and passageways, adding to the home’s overall spook-factor.

 Today, anyone can tour the estate either on their own or with a guide, according to the estate’s website.
 There are also winery tours and places to stay nearby if you’re hoping to get a nice, long trip out of it.
 However, there is no dedicated ghost tour.

 Amityville Horror House: Amityville, New York

-With its owners dead or in jail, the house was put up for sale and a couple with three young children bought the place.
-They regretted it almost instantly.
-They heard strange noises, felt a chill in the air, had swarms of flies invade the house, cloven pig hoofs appeared in the snow, a marching band was heard tuning up, and the young daughter developed a scary imaginary friend.
+With its owners dead or in jail, the house was put up for sale and the Lutz family bought the place.
+They claimed to regret it almost instantly.
+They heard strange noises, were woken up at odd times, felt chills, had swarms of flies invade the house, saw cloven pig hoof prints in the snow, and the Lutz’s young daughter developed a scary imaginary friend.
 A priest was unable to exorcise the spirit, and the family moved out just 28 days later.
-The house was put up for sale again in June, buyer beware.
+New owners took over the house.